1980 A.D.

 2001 A.D.

-Having successfully finished their most recent AI experiment late in the year, Light and Wily begin design and construction of a single robot to test their findings with, of human design; they designate this design a "human replica android."
+Light and Wily begin design and construction of a single humanoid robot to test their latest experimental AI with; they designate this design a Master Series human replica android.
 Dr. Wily becomes aggravated as his robotics business flounders, overshadowed by Dr. Light's.
-Light offers to make Wily a full partner in his own business; Wily declines.
+He declines Light's offer of full partnership in LightLabs, Inc.

 2002 A.D.